Sylius/Sylius/docs/cookbook/promotions/custom-cart-promotion-action.rst

 Prepare a configuration form type for the admin panel
 -----------------------------------------------------

-The new action needs a form type to be available in the admin panel, while creating a new promotion.
+The new action needs a form type to be available in the admin panel, while creating a new cart promotion.

 .. code-block:: php